ankraft/ACME-oneM2M-CSE-mkdocs/docs/development/tools/ZookeeperTool.md

 Key pathes are case-insensitive by default.
 This means that all keys are stored in lowercase and the key path is converted to lowercase before storing it in Zookeeper.
-This is sone to ensure that the keys are always stored in a consistent format and to avoid issues with the case-insentive nature of the INI configuration files.
+This is done to ensure that the keys are always stored in a consistent format and to avoid issues with the case-insentive nature of the INI configuration files.
 To enable case-sensitive key paths, use the `--case-sensitive` option.